AitorB16/GLow/README.md

 ## Dataset
 Download or create a custom dataset, the implementation is currently designed to work with [CIFAR10](https://pytorch.org/vision/main/generated/torchvision.datasets.CIFAR10.html) which should be downloaded, extracted and placed into the [dataset](../dataset) directory.

-> Note: Other branches working with MNIST are available in the repository.
 ## Configuration files

 Configuration files in GLow are composed by a base file and a topology file.